-We may be adversely affected by the complexity, uncertainties and changes in PRC regulation on After-School Tutoring
+We have been and may continue to be adversely affected by the complexity, uncertainties and changes in PRC regulation on After-School Tutoring

 On February 13, 2018, the MOE and three other government authorities jointly promulgated the Circular on Special Enforcement Campaign concerning After-school Tutoring Institutions to Alleviate Extracurricular Burden on Students of Elementary Schools and Middle Schools, or Circular 3.
-Pursuant to Circular 3, the government authorities seek to alleviate after- school burden on elementary and secondary school students by carrying out a series of inspections on after-school training institutions and order those identified with potential or actual material safety risks to suspend business for self-inspection and rectification, and those without proper establishment licenses or school operating permits to apply for relevant qualifications and certificates under the guidance of competent government authorities if those after-school training institutions, which does not hold the establishment licenses nor school operating permits, does not meet the required application conditions for the after-school raining institutions, which does not hold the establishment licenses, does not meet the required application conditions for the school operating permits, they will be ordered to cease the operation.
-If the after-school training institutions, which does not hold the establishment licenses, does not meet the required application conditions for the school operating permits, they will be ordered to cease to provide after-school training.
+Pursuant to Circular 3, the government authorities seek to alleviate after-school burden on elementary and secondary school students by carrying out a series of inspections on after-school training institutions and order those identified with potential or actual material safety risks to suspend business for self-inspection and rectification, and those without proper establishment licenses or school operating permits to apply for relevant qualifications and certificates under the guidance of competent government authorities if those after-school training institutions meet the required application conditions of the proper establishment licenses or school operating permits.
+If the after-school training institutions, which does not hold the establishment licenses and permits, they will be ordered to cease the operation.
+If the after-school training institutions, which does not hold the school operating permits but does hold the establishment licenses, does not meet the required application conditions for the school operating permits, they will be ordered to cease to provide after-school training.
 For detail, see "Item 4.
 Information on the Company-B. Business Overview-Government Regulations-PRC Regulations-Regulations Relating to After-School Tutoring".

-On August 22, 2018, the State Council issued the Opinion on Supervising After-school Tutoring Institutions, or State Council Circular 80, with a position to encourage primary and secondary school students' training in interests, hobbies, innovation and practice ability, and to standardize the subject-matter of traditional disciplines such that the level and degree of content taught by after-school tutoring providers in these traditional disciplines are aligned and consistent with the content being taught to the same students at school.
-One operating standard set out by State Council Circular 80 is that no in-service primary and secondary school teachers may be employed in an after-school tutoring institution and any teachers engaged in knowledge training of disciplines such as Chinese, mathematics, English, physics, chemistry and biology shall have corresponding teacher qualifications.
+On August 6, 2018, the General Office of the State Council issued an Opinion on Supervising the Development of After-school Tutoring Institutions, or State Council Circular 80, with a position to encourage primary and secondary school students' training in interests, hobbies, innovation and practice ability, and to standardize the subject-matter of traditional disciplines such that the level and degree of content taught by after-school tutoring providers in these traditional disciplines are aligned and consistent with the content being taught to the same students at school.
+One operating standard set out by State Council Circular 80 is that no inservice primary and secondary school teachers may be employed in an after-school tutoring institution and any teachers engaged in knowledge training of disciplines such as Chinese, mathematics, English, physics, chemistry and biology shall have corresponding teacher qualifications.
 Only after obtaining a school operating permit and a business license (or the certificate of public institution as legal person or the registration certificate of a non-governmental non-enterprise entity) upon registration can an after-school tutoring institution provide training service.